ATU-BDAAI/ca2-assignment-Sedatjsw/README.md

 Overall, the system works well as a complete pipeline, while also highlighting real-world challenges such as OCR quality, layout complexity and document variability.

 ---

+## References

+Stack Overflow discussions and online technical documentation were consulted during development and debugging.

+ChatGPT (OpenAI) was used for implementation guidance, debugging support, and explanation of concepts during development.

+All final testing, integration, analysis, and implementation decisions were completed by the student.

 ## Author